Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 In concept is simple, we create a *stream of data* that will *simulate* the JVS transfer structure, build the correct packets and return a valid reply.
 Basically, we feed the data that the stream wants to hear.
 The interesting part is the request of command `0x20`, when the second part of the emulation comes to play.

 Besides the fake COM device, we also need a *true input layer*, which then we can link with the former and thus generating the input signals through a **virtual JVS packet**.
-For this, we create two `DInput` devices (although any input *API* would work, we use DInput since the games by themselves also use it, so we need it anyways): a *fake* one, which is hooked into the game so it doesn’t detect any inputs, and a *real* one, that will read our inputs from the selected device.
+For this, we create two `DirectInput` devices (although any input *API* would work, we use DInput since the games by themselves also use it, so we need it anyways): a *fake* one, which is hooked into the game so it doesn’t detect any inputs, and a *real* one, that will read our inputs from the selected device.
 This way, we cancel any input read from the game, and we inject our inputs into the JVS stream, which then will be read by the game.

 <br>